 Now that you have the “on-hand” list, a “meals” list, and a “shopping list” with the missing ingredients to help you make those meals, let’s talk about what foods to buy to have on hand.

 What Food to Stock Up On

 Hopefully, you did the steps above to assess what your food needs are.
 Stocking up for emergencies can get expensive and it’s easy to “run out” without proper planning.

-If you’re not the “planning” type and are thinking “just give me a list of food for coronavirus” I’ve got you covered.
+If you’re not the “planning” type and are thinking “just give me a list of food” I’ve got you covered.

 Note that the meals you’ll be making with the ingredients below are not going to be a 3-course meal but you’ll go beyond eating “rice and beans” for two weeks.

 1. Stock up on shelf-stable, meal-building, pantry ingredients.